 - Sulfur – it is a natural product that can control and prevent powdery mildew

 - Copper fungicides – it is very effective when it comes to killing fungus but it is very important to follow instructions closely.

-- Mouthwash – if this can kill bacteria in our mouth, certainly the fungal spores of powdery mildew are no match.
+- Mouthwash – if this can kill bacteria in our mouth, certainly the fungal spores of powdery mildew are no match for its properties.

 - Water – it washes off the spores before they have time to be embedded but it is only temporary.
-Spores may come again in plants.
+Spores may form again in plants.